silverwind/droppy/README.md

 ### Features
 * Multi-file and folder upload
+* Realtime updates through WebSockets
 * Share public download links
 * Zip download of folders
 * Image and video gallery, audio player
-* Fullscreen support
+* Fullscreen support for the media gallery
 * Drag and drop and swipe gesture support
-* Realtime updates through WebSockets
-* Edit text files in a customized CodeMirror
+* Edit text files in a heavily customized CodeMirror
 * Node.js/io.js backend, responsive HTML5 frontend
-* Optimized for performance

 ### Installation
 ```
 $ [sudo] npm install -g droppy
 $ droppy start
 ```
-By default, droppy's home folder will be created in `~/.droppy`.
-For how to change this path, as well as other options, see `droppy help`.
+droppy's home folder will be created in `~/.droppy` unless the `--home` option is provided.
 To edit the config, run `droppy config` after the server has started up at least once to generate the config file.

-Once intialized, the server will listen on [http://localhost:8989/](http://localhost:8989/).
-On first startup, a prompt for a username and password for the first account will appear.
+Once intialized, the server will listen by default on [http://localhost:8989/](http://localhost:8989/).
+On first startup, a prompt for username and password for the first account will appear.

-Optionally, droppy can also be ran behind any reverse proxy, as long as WebSockets are supported.
-For examples of an fitting nginx configuration, see the guides for [debian](https://github.com/silverwind/droppy/wiki/Debian-Installation) or [systemd](https://github.com/silverwind/droppy/wiki/Systemd-Installation) installations.

 ### Configuration
-`config.json` inside `~/.droppy/config` can be edited by running `droppy config` and is created with these defaults:
+`config/config.json` is created with these defaults:
 ```javascript
 {
   "listeners" : [